When Is the Best Time

 The peak is situated 569 m above sea level, offering a spectacular 360° degrees view of the Caldera de Bandama and the surroundings.
 If you are not able to hike into or around the crater, enjoy at least the breathtaking view from this viewpoint.
 Parking is available around the entire lookout.

 The Characteristics of the Volcanic Landscape

 The crater has its own microclimate for two reasons.
-The caldera heats up from small black porous pebbles, which is basalt ash that stores the heat of the sun but also the humidity from the cooling night.
-These small pebbles are well-known for viticulture, a practice that is common in the Canary Islands and Pico, Azores.
-These typical pebbles are called “picon” by the Canarians binding the humidity, which is essential for the roots of the wine and other plants often endemic to this specific type of soil.
+The caldera heats up from small black porous pebbles, which are basalt ash that stores the heat of the sun but also the humidity from the cooling night.
+These small pebbles are well-known for viticulture, a common practice in the Canary Islands and Pico, Azores.
+These typical pebbles are called “picon” by the Canarians binding, the humidity, which is essential for the roots of the wine and other plants often endemic to this specific type of soil.

 You can try such caldera wine in the “Bodega Hoyos de Bandama” next to the entrance of the volcanic crater.
 Opening hours are only from 12-3 pm from Thursday to Sunday.